-- (a) Regular Meetings: A regular meeting is one during which the City Council takes official action during regular session.
-They are held on the first and third Tuesday of each month at 3 p.m., unless the meeting is rescheduled or cancelled.
-A regular meeting will include a work session to discuss items on the agenda prior to the regular session.
-Staff will make presentations for agenda items at the work session.
-The Mayor has the authority to adjust the start time for any regular meeting. - (b) Work Session Meetings: A work session is a meeting to discuss or explore matters of interest to the City and/or meet with City boards, commissions or committee members, or City Staff.
+- (a) Regular Meetings: A regular meeting is one during which the City Council takes official action.
+They are held on the second and fourth Tuesday of each month, unless the meeting is rescheduled or cancelled.
+The Mayor has the authority to establish the start time for any regular meeting. - (b) Work Session Meetings: A work session is a meeting to discuss or explore matters of interest to the City, review and discuss agenda items, and/or meet with City boards, commissions or committee members, or City Staff.
 These meetings are informational and no formal action shall be taken unless the posted agenda indicates otherwise, although Council may provide direction to the City Manager via Motions of Direction.
 The Mayor may allow any citizen to participate in the discussion at a work session, but only as recognized by the Mayor.
 The Mayor may end citizen participation in a work session in order to allow the City Council to proceed with discussion.
-Work session meetings may be called by the Mayor or majority of the City Council as needed.
+A work session will normally be scheduled on the first and third Tuesday of each month.
 The Mayor has the authority to establish the start time for any work session meeting. - (c) Special Meetings: Per City of Killeen Charter sec.
 34, special meetings may be called by the Mayor or by a majority of the Council.
 The call for a special meeting shall be filed with the City Secretary in written form, except that announcement of a special meeting, during any regular meeting at which all members are present, shall be sufficient notice of such special meeting.
 The call for a special meeting shall specify the day and the hour of the special meeting and shall identify the subject or subjects to be considered. - (d) Emergency Meeting: In case of emergency or urgent public necessity, as defined by State law and confirmed by the City Attorney, which shall be expressed in the notice of the meeting, an emergency meeting may be called by the Mayor or City Manager, and it shall be sufficient if the notice is posted at least two hours before the meeting is convened. - (e) Closed Meeting: The City Council may meet in a closed meeting under conditions allowed by applicable law.
 Details discussed in closed meetings shall be considered confidential and shall not be discussed or disclosed outside the meeting. - (f) Recessed Meetings.
 Any meeting of the City Council may be recessed to a later time provided that no recess shall be for a period longer than twenty-four hours from the time the meeting is recessed.